John Keir Cross

-John Keir Cross (19 August 1914 – 22 January 1967) was a Scottish author and a scriptwriter for BBC radio and television.
+John Keir Cross (19 August 1914 – 22 January 1967) was a Scottish author and scriptwriter who did most of his work for BBC radio and television.
+He also wrote science fiction and fantasy novels.

 In early life, he was an insurance clerk who took to the road as a ventriloquist and busker.
 He published an autobiography when he was 22.